aniket-bhadra/redis-deep-dive-for-developers/README.md

 You can't run normal Redis commands like GET, SET, LPUSH while subscribed.

-**Only when the count reaches 0** (meaning you unsubscribed from ALL channels) do you exit Pub/Sub mode and can run normal Redis commands again.
+**Only when the count reaches 0** (meaning you unsubscribed from ALL channels) you exit Pub/Sub mode and can run normal Redis commands again.

 So yes - the client exits Pub/Sub state only when the count drops to zero!

 **Sharded Pub/Sub:**
-Regular Pub/Sub broadcasts to ALL nodes in cluster (inefficient).
-Sharded Pub/Sub sends each channel to only ONE specific node based on hash (much faster).
+Each Redis node = 1 Redis server process.
+Let's say each node has 3 subscribers connected.

+**Regular Pub/Sub:**
+- You have 4 Redis nodes: Node A, Node B, Node C, Node D
+- When someone publishes message "hello" to channel "chat", then A, B, C, D - everybody gets it even if they don't have subscribers for that channel
+- Even if subscribers for "chat" channel are only on Node B, nodes A, C, and D still get the message (waste!)

+**Sharded Pub/Sub:**
+- Same 4 nodes: A, B, C, D
+- Channel "chat" gets assigned to only Node B (based on hash)
+- You publish "hello" - it goes ONLY to Node B
+- Only subscribers connected to Node B get the message
+- Nodes A, C, and D don't get involved at all

+**The key difference:**
+- Regular = message goes everywhere, even where not needed
+- Sharded = message goes only where it's needed

+It's like shouting vs whispering to the right person.

 ## WebSocket Scaling Problem: